Estimated reading time: 7 minutes

 Train Them to Make Them Feel Empowered

 The following statistic is not just a number.
 It shows a gap.
-If you read between the lines, 58% of the managers do not feel empowered and have a regret of being inadequate.
-Even in leadership roles, these personnel find it difficult to give one hundred per cent.
+If you read between the lines, 58% of the managers do not feel empowered and have the regret of being inadequate.
+Even in leadership roles, this personnel finds it difficult to give one hundred percent.

-Employees are certain to feel empowered as well as important when time and resources are invested upon their growth.
-They start to feel themselves as an integral part of the organization and this is where you can encourage them to lead from the front.
+Employees are certain to feel empowered as well as important when time and resources are invested in their growth.
+They start to feel like an integral part of the organization and this is where you can encourage them to lead from the front.

 Have performance reviews.
 Reward them based on their accomplishments in the training programs.
-Not only will their confidence boost with the knowledge of a new technology, they will start to feel themselves a groundbreaker in the organization.
+Not only will their confidence boost with the knowledge of new technology, but they will also start to feel themselves a groundbreaker in the organization.